 Also, do NOT put a space before or after the full colon symbol.
 If you do, it will assume that CACHE is a keyword.

 When you search using Google, for example, you can see an inverted triangle against the URLs displayed.
 When you click on the triangle, you will see an option that will take you to the cached page instead of opening the website directly.

 View a cached web page in Way Back Machine

 This is not exactly the regular cache.
 The Wayback Machine is actually storing different snapshots of different websites as they looked on different dates.
 Visit archive.org and enter the website URL in the textbox reserved for it.

 When you enter the URL and press Enter key, it will display how many snapshots of the website were taken.
-It shows you calendar also so that you can explore the way the website looked on a particular date.
+It shows your calendar also so that you can explore the way the website looked on a particular date.
 These dates won’t be in any specific order.
 They are random as the Internet Archive checks different websites on different days.
 This is a useful tool if you wish to research a website and its past.
 You can see how the site evolved over days.

 There are other free services like cachedviews.com, cachedpages.com, and viewcached.com that let you select the Cache – eg, Google cache, Yahoo, Bing, Live, etc.

-If you have other suggestions on how to view a cached web page, please share in the comment boxes below.
+If you have other suggestions on how to view a cached web page, please share it in the comment boxes below.

 - Tags: Internet